squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Change collection

-To change current element of the Todo collection user can push 'edit-button' and then change the name using changeTodo() method from TodosService:
+To change a current element of the Todo collection the user can push 'edit-button' and then change the name using changeTodo() method from TodosService:

 **HTML**